Jack Russell Terrier: Well-known Jack Russell terriers

 Nipper was a dog born in 1884 who was thought to be a dog of the Jack Russell terrier type.
 He was the inspiration for the painting Dog looking at and listening to a Phonograph, later renamed His Master's Voice.
 The painting was used by a variety of music related companies including The Gramophone Company, EMI, the Victor Talking Machine Company, and RCA.
-Today it remains in use incorporated into the logo for HMV in the UK and Europe.
+Today it remains in use incorporated into the logo for the entertainment retailer, HMV.

 A Jack Russell named Bothie made history in 1982 as part of the Transglobe Expedition.
 Owned by explorers Ranulph and Ginny Fiennes, he became the first dog to travel to both the North and South Poles.
 This feat is unlikely to be repeated, as all dogs have been banned from Antarctica by the Antarctic Treaty nations since 1994, due to fears that they could transmit diseases to the native seal population.
 Ranulph Fiennes and Charles Burton actually made the trip to the north pole by powered sledges before signalling to the base camp that they had arrived.
 To celebrate their achievement, a plane was sent out to take the two men champagne, along with Bothie.

 On 29 April 2007, a Jack Russell named George saved five children at a carnival in New Zealand from an attack by two pit bulls.
-He was reported to have charged at them and held them at bay long enough for the children to get away.
-Killed by the pit bulls, he was posthumously awarded the PDSA Gold Medal in 2009, the animal equivalent of the George Cross.
+He was reported to have charged at them and held them at bay long enough for the children to get away, but he was killed by the pit bulls.
+He was posthumously awarded the PDSA Gold Medal in 2009, the animal equivalent of the George Cross.
 A statue has been erected in Manaia, New Zealand, in his memory.
 A former US Marine also donated to George's owner a Purple Heart award he had received for service in Vietnam.

 In 2019, Boris Johnson and his partner Carrie Symonds took a Jack Russell cross from an animal rescue charity in Wales.
 The dog's name is Dilyn and he became a famous dog at a polling station in the general election.

 During the ongoing 2022 Russian invasion of Ukraine, a 2-year old Jack Russell named Patron has been working with the State Emergency Service of Ukraine to sniff out Russian explosives.
 As of April 20, 2022, the Ukrainian Government announced that he had located nearly 90 explosives.